 Return to the main plugin page.

 Add the query parameter redirect_to to the URL of your blog.
-Values can be:
+This parameter is mandatory.

 - last or latest – The URL will redirect1 to the latest post.

 - first or oldest – The URL will redirect to the first (oldest) post.